shivanshjayara/TFOD2_Setup/README.md

 ```bash
 python -m pip install .
 ```
-*If we get error while installing setup.py from above command, then check protos upgrade.
+*If we get error while installing setup.py from above command, then check protoc upgrade*

 ## Test your installation